mariusz-kabala/adverity-challenge/README.md

 - In order to use web workers I added [workerize-loader](https://github.com/developit/workerize-loader) and to incorporate it into CRA setup I used [react-app-rewired](https://www.npmjs.com/package/react-app-rewired)

 ## Potential impromevents
+- better design (sorry I'm not a designer), support mobile
 - allow user to choose date format in csv file
 - allow user to setup cvs field separator - now only comma separator is supported
 - implement lazy loading in `<MultiSelectDropdown />` component - right now if field has many values (like for example `Campaign` field in the example data) application is loosing frames when the list of values is being displayed